-If you're an elder homeowner and looking to find the best insurance policy for your home, many home insurance providers have offerings geared towards you.
-Between discounts geared toward senior citizens and protection plans against identity theft or fraud, there are many benefits out there to help keep your home safe in your golden years.
+If you're an older homeowner and looking to find the best insurance policy for your home, many home insurance providers have offerings geared toward you.
+Between specific discounts for senior citizens and protection plans that help with identity theft or fraud, there are many benefits out there to help keep your home safe in your golden years.

 Home insurance for seniors at a glance